prolearner/riccardograzzi.github.io/index.md

 - **[March 2024]** Our paper “Is Mamba Capable of In-Context Learning?” has been accepted at the ICLR 2024 Workshop on Mathematical and Empirical Understanding of Foundation Models (ME-FoMo).

 # Seminars and Lectures
-- [January 2025] Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues, FlANN Online Seminar [(Youtube Link)](https://youtu.be/mGtt4bJ4RiE?si=PmAqiNJQMdOxvqdY)
+- [January 2025] Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues, FLANN Online Seminar [(Youtube Link)](https://youtu.be/mGtt4bJ4RiE?si=PmAqiNJQMdOxvqdY)
 - [January 2025] Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues, AutoML Online Seminar [(Youtube Link)](https://youtu.be/E2qBhMmjspU?si=lScFUuZ59_c6rZCc)